 There were still obstacles to overcome.
 Initially, the Wheat Board would only provide one permit book to the Matador farm instead of allowing one permit book for each farmer.
 The taxation department insisted on taxing the farm as a corporation, with the result that more income tax was owed than would have been if each member of the co-operative farm filed as an individual.
 Despite these problems the Matador Co-operative farmers overcame the obstacles, diversified their agricultural base and ran a very successful operation, including grain, cattle, sheep, chickens and turkeys.
 Despite a couple of crop failures in the early years due to hail and drought, Matador was soon producing large quantities of high-quality grain, so much, in fact, that the farm was unable to either market it or store it when the quota system was introduced in 1950.
 As a result, the Matador diversified into livestock, a move made easier by the large pool of labour available on a co-operatively run farm.
 For a number of years Matador was a thriving community, with its own school and co-operative store.

 Changes occurred in membership over the years.
 As single men married and began to raise families, they had houses built for them with garden spaces.
 Conditions continued to improve on the Matador.
 Then, in 1956, things started to unravel for the co-operative farm movement.
 In 1956, the right-to-purchase clause in the original leases kicked in and the farm faced its first major internal crisis.
 Three members left the co-op, taking their houses and families to the neighbouring village of Kyle.
 Although this loss was partially made up for by new members, the general decline in co-op farming became apparent.
+Three more members left before 1960.
 The decline was already established in the other communities as well.
-By 1960, another two families had left.

 As original members aged and were ready to retire, many of the cooperative farms were sold or the members began farming individually.
 The Matador Co-operative Farm Association faced the problem of how to pass on a very expensive operation to the next generation.
 Their solution was to negotiate with Allan Blakeney's Government to change the provisions of the Land Bank Act.
 Changes were made to allow the Matador Farm to be sold to the Land Bank (Province of Saskatchewan) in 1974.
 This allowed the original members to receive their equity and to retire.
 It also allowed the second generation to continue to farm the land as the Matador Farm Pool.
 Under this program, the younger generation incorporated an entity called the Matador Farm Pool, leasing the original 10,000 acres of Matador land from the Land Bank.
 At the time, only about twenty-five people were left at Matador, but the transfer brought in another twenty.
 Together, they carried the co-operative farming tradition into the 21st century.
 In 1999, the group amalgamated with a Saskatchewan numbered corporation to become the Matador Farming Pool Limited.
 By 2004, Matador had eight members.
 Their families were still living on the original site and engaged in the same general farm activities that took place on the Matador since its inception in 1946.
 The Matador Farming Pool concentrated on grain and cattle production, which included two seed-cleaning plants.
 In addition to the eight members and their families, the farm supported eight full-time and three part-time employees.